Winter Home Roasting

 Summary

 By using a cardboard box and the popper’s hood attachment, I was able to ward off Old Man Winter and roast my coffee outdoors.
-These are probably some of the most simple modifications that you can make, but they proved very safe and effective.
+These are probably some of the simplest modifications that you can make, but they proved very safe and effective.
 There are other ideas for conquering the cold weather; just don’t use a space heater.
 Armed with this information, I encourage all of my fellow popper roasters living in cold climates to don their winter coat and roast some coffee.